genomic-medicine-sweden/nallo/docs/output.md

 !!!note

-    Due to the complexity of SV merging strategies, SVs and CNVs are reported per family rather than per project.
     SV and CNV calls are output unmerged per sample, while the family files are first merged between samples for SVs and CNVs separately, then the merged SV and CNV files are merged again, with priority given to coordinates from the SV calls.

 | Path                                                            | Description                                                        |
 | --------------------------------------------------------------- | ------------------------------------------------------------------ |